-- ➤ To promote GCSE Chinese qualification among EM communities.
-The best way is to strictly implement the policy of accepting GCSE Chinese as an alternative Chinese qualification in civil service recruitment.
-Additional Chinese language requirement should not be applied unless with genuine occupational needs; - To promote GCSE Chinese qualification among employers and business sector.
-Measures could be taken to urge employers to recognize such qualification; - To provide resources to teaching and training bodies, so that they could strengthen teacher training and organize GCSE Chinese Examination preparation courses to EM youth and adults, as well as other non-Chinese speaking people, in a price that they could afford.
+- ➤ To promote GCSE Chinese, or equivalent qualifications6 among EM communities.
+The best way is to strictly implement the policy of accepting GCSE Chinese or equivalent as an alternative Chinese qualification in civil service recruitment.
+Additional Chinese language requirement should not be applied unless with genuine occupational needs; - To promote GCSE Chinese, or equivalent qualifications among employers and business sector.
+Measures could be taken to urge employers to recognize such qualification; - To provide resources to teaching and training bodies, so that they could strengthen teacher training and organize GCSE Chinese Examination preparation courses to EM youth and adults, as well as other non-Chinese speaking people, in the communities.
+One of the ways is to set up community language learning centres in those districts where more EM people live and gather.
 Again we prefer teaching and training bodies, instead of welfare NGOs, to run such training;